School Programme

 Local Attractions – what can my school do?

 A short walk from the Eco Centre is the Otipua Wetlands, a stone beach, Redruth Park, and Timaru Cemetery.
-These ore options for nature study, beach cleanup, walks, and beach craft activities.
+These are options for nature study, beach cleanup, walks, and beach craft activities.

 Designed by your school